FireTail-io/firetail-lambda-extension/README.md

 The FireTail Lambda extension used to work in conjunction with a runtime-specific FireTail library which you would need to use in your Function code.
 The FireTail library outputted specifically formatted logs which the extension then received via the [Lambda Logs API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-logs-api.html).
 You can find a table of FireTail function libraries which correspond with a Lambda runtime in the table below.
 Below is a diagram depicting how the FireTail extension, Extensions API, Logs API and FireTail API interact over the lifetime of a Lambda.

+You can still use this mode by setting the environment variable `FIRETAIL_EXTENSION_LEGACY` to `true`.

 ![FireTail Lambda Extension Lifecycle Diagram](./docs/imgs/extension-lifecycle.svg)

 | Supported Runtimes   | Library                                                      |